E1M-AEN

 CC3501E coprocessor

 Wi-Fi 6 and BLE 5.4 ride a dedicated TI CC3501E co-MCU rather than driver-level Wi-Fi on the Alif silicon.
-The host driver speaks the documented inter-chip protocol over SPI1:
+The Alif is master; the host driver speaks the documented inter-chip protocol over SPI (default) or SDIO (optional, higher throughput).
+SDIO shares the Alif's single SDIO controller with the micro-SD slot, so it is mutually exclusive with an SD card.

 alp_spi_t *bus = alp_spi_open(&(alp_spi_config_t){